itzuditsharma/Content-Based-Movie-Recommendation/README.md

 The project recommends users movies based on their content preferences.

-It uses Bag of Words technique for the task of vectorization which assists in efficient retreival, and also makes use of cosine similaruty for the task of finding out the related movies.
+It uses Bag of Words technique for the task of vectorization which assists in efficient retreival, and also makes use of cosine similarity for the task of finding out the related movies.